Extreme Measures in Continuous Time Conic Finace: The Case of Deterministic Level Sets of the Control Processes

 The corresponding probability densities can then be obtained via Fourier inversion.
-For instance, the non distorted and upper and lower densities of $X_t$, for $t=1$, are plotted in figure \ref{PDensity}, where, as above, it is assumed that $X$ is a BG process and the measure distortions are as in \ref{MeasureDistortion}.
-Parameters are as in \ref{BGparam02012020} and \ref{MDparam02012020}.
-The probability density shown in figure \ref{PDensity} is for a specific tenor (here set to 1 month).
-For a more general understanding of the distortive effects of nonlinear valuations we also plot the log Levy density of $X$ under $\P$, $\Q^U$ and $\Q^L$ in figure \ref{LDensity}.

-As expected, the upper density is concentrated in a region to the right of the peak of the non distorted density, while the lower density is concentrated in a region to its left.
-Furthermore, as the time $t$ decreases to $0$, both the upper and lower densities tend to look alike, and so one can expect the drifts of the upper valuation to be lower than that of the lower one.
+For instance, the densities of $X_1$ under $\Q$, $\overline{\Q}(\Lambda)$ and $\underline{\Q}(\Lambda)$, are plotted in Figure \ref{Density}(A), under the assumption that the measure distortions $\Gamma_+$ and $\Gamma_-$ are the distortions $\Lambda_+$ and $\Lambda_-$ specified by equation (\ref{MeasureDistortion}), with parameters